isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 3. What must visitors present to airline staff during check-in at the departure airport for Singapore?

 When checking in at the departure airport, visitors must present the following to the airline staff:
-- a valid ATP approval letter (electronic or physical copy) for the specified period of entry into Singapore;
+- a valid ATP approval letter (electronic or physical copy) for the specified period of entry into Singapore; and
-- a valid visa (for visa-required visitors); and
+- a valid visa (for visa-required visitors).
-- a mobile device with the TraceTogether app already downloaded and with their profiles registered on the app.

 A visitor who does not have any of the above may be refused boarding by the airline.